Social Icons

 Directed by Cameron Crowe

-Directed by Cameron Crowe, this comedy drama family movie has all the fun needed to be a family movie but lacks the chunks that will make it a must watch.
+Directed by Cameron Crowe, this comedy-drama family movie has all the fun needed to be a family movie, but lacks the chunks that would make it a must-watch.

-Matt Damon may be able to fool you as a concerned father of two, but Scarlet Johansson couldn’t fool me, how am I supposed to believe that this cute thing likes to get in the dirt with the animals?
+Matt Damon’s acting may be able to fool you as a concerned father of two, but Scarlett Johansson’s acting couldn’t fool me, as a zookeeper who loved to play with the kids.

-Thomas Haden Church (Sandman in Spiderman3), pulled off a nice job playing Benjamin Mee’s brother Duncan, who tried to urge his younger brother to move on after the death of his wife.
-After much persuasion he did, the adventure seeker saddled on his car and drove around with a realtor till he came across a large field with a big house which happens to be a zoo and he bought it and moved his family there.
+Thomas Haden Church (Sandman in Spiderman 3) pulled off a nice job playing Benjamin Mee’s brother, Duncan, who tried to urge his younger brother to move on after the death of his wife.
+After much persuasion, he did.
+The adventure seeker saddled up in his car and drove around with a realtor till he came across a large field with a big house, which happens to be a zoo, and he bought it and moved his family there.
+The zoo comes with staff, led by head keeper Kelly (Johansson), who becomes like a mother figure to the children.

-Along with him for the ride on this adventure is Rosie Mee his 7 year old daughter and 14 year old moody and annoying son Dylan.
-Benjamin is a 6 month old widower, who quit his job because everyone seems to pity him.
+Along with him for the ride on this adventure is Rosie Mee, his 7-year-old daughter, and 14-year-old moody and annoying son, Dylan.
+Benjamin is a 6-month-old widower who quit his job because everyone seemed to pity him.

-Hell!
-His boss begged him not to quit, but to be laid off instead so he can get gratuity.
+Hell, his boss begged him not to quit, but to be laid off instead so he could get severance.

-But he quit and did as above bought a zoo, but it all kinda back fired, his son still was a mess and his life wasn’t getting any better, till the end when they all lived happily ever after (It’s a family movie).
+But he quit and, as said above, bought a zoo.
+But it all kinda backfired.
+His son was still a mess and his life wasn’t getting any better, till the end when they all lived happily ever after.
+(It’s a family movie.)

 0 comments: